LyudmilaKostanyan/Heap-Fragmentation-Experiment/README.md

 ## Important Notes
 - **Fragmentation behavior varies across OSes**: macOS aggressively reuses memory, Linux allows more visible fragmentation.
 - **The program runs indefinitely**: it must be manually terminated if you want to stop it earlier (Ctrl+C).
-- **Graphs show memory usage but not fragmentation structure**: true fragmentation would require deeper heap analysis.